 Walk-Through.
-Within thirty (30) days following (i) the Extension Notice Deadline (defined in Extension Options, Addendum 2) without Tenant exercising its right to extend the Lease Term; or (ii) Landlord’s receipt of Tenant’s exercise of the Operational Extension Option, Landlord and Tenant will conduct a walk-through of the Premises to determine the scope of improvements to be removed by Tenant from the Premises, which may include (x) any Tenant-Made Alterations required to be removed pursuant to Section 12; (y) [IF CORE NONSORT BUILDING: INTENTIONALLY DELETED][ALL OTHER BUILDINGS: all or any part of any mezzanine and related improvements within the Premises [IF 460K/640K/OTHER 3-STORY MEZZ DESIGN:, provided, however, that Tenant will not be required to remove any mezzanine level that provides structural support to the Building]; and (z) any Inoperable HVAC (collectively, the “Removal Scope”).
+Within thirty (30) days following (i) the Extension Notice Deadline (defined in Extension Options, Addendum 2) without Tenant exercising its right to extend the Lease Term; or (ii) Landlord’s receipt of Tenant’s exercise of the Operational Extension Option, Landlord and Tenant will conduct a walk-through of the Premises to determine the scope of improvements to be removed by Tenant from the Premises, which may include (x) any Tenant-Made Alterations required to be removed pursuant to Section 12; (y) all or any part of any mezzanine and related improvements within the Premises, provided, however, that Tenant will not be required to remove any mezzanine level that provides structural support to the Building; and (z) any Inoperable HVAC (collectively, the “Removal Scope”).
 If Landlord fails to conduct such walk-through with Tenant in the time period provided in this Section 21(b), then Tenant may send Landlord its proposed Removal Scope.
 Landlord will approve of the Removal Scope or schedule a walk-through with Tenant within seven (7) days of receipt of the Removal Scope.
 If Landlord does not approve of the Removal Scope or schedule a walk-through with Tenant within seven (7) days, then Tenant may send Landlord an additional copy of the notice stating “FAILURE TO APPROVE THE REMOVAL SCOPE OR SCHEDULE A WALK-THROUGH WITHIN 5 DAYS WILL CONSTITUTE DEEMED APPROVAL,” and, if Landlord does not approve of the Removal Scope or schedule a walk-through within five (5) days, the Removal Scope will be deemed approved.
 Tenant may either remove the improvements included in the Removal Scope at Tenant’s sole cost, or may elect, within thirty (30) days of agreement (or deemed approval) of the Removal Scope, for Landlord to remove such improvements.
 If Tenant elects for Landlord to remove such improvements, then within thirty (30) days of Tenant’s notice to Landlord of such election, Landlord will obtain at least three (3) bids for the removal of the Removal Scope and submit such bids to Tenant.
-Upon approval by Landlord and Tenant of a bid for removal of the Removal Scope, Landlord will perform such work (provided any removal of [ALL BUILDINGS EXCEPT CORE NONSORT: mezzanine or] Inoperable HVAC will be performed after expiration of the Lease Term), and Tenant will reimburse Landlord for costs incurred within thirty (30) days of receipt of an invoice, together with reasonable supporting documentation, up to the agreed-upon bid amount.
+Upon approval by Landlord and Tenant of a bid for removal of the Removal Scope, Landlord will perform such work (provided any removal of mezzanine or Inoperable HVAC will be performed after expiration of the Lease Term), and Tenant will reimburse Landlord for costs incurred within thirty (30) days of receipt of an invoice, together with reasonable supporting documentation, up to the agreed-upon bid amount.
 If Landlord and Tenant are not able to agree upon a bid for the Removal Scope (or if Landlord fails to provide such bids to Tenant) by the date that is at least ninety (90) days prior to the expiration of the Lease Term, then Tenant will remove the improvements included in the Removal Scope.
+Tenant will continue to pay Rent and Operating Expenses throughout the Removal Period.